vishal3308/symposion/README.rst

 In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.
 We ask you to treat everyone as a smart human programmer that shares an interest in Python, Django, and Pinax with you.

-Pinax Project Blog and Twitter
+Visit Pinax Project Blog and Twitter
 -------------------------------

 For updates and news regarding the Pinax Project, please follow us on Twitter at @pinaxproject and check out our blog http://blog.pinaxproject.com.